 Wi-Fi chip with support for WPA3 and OWE

-Public APIs are available in Android 10 to allow apps to determine device support for these features:
+Public API methods are available in Android 10 to allow apps to determine device support for these features:

 contains new key management types, as well as pairwise ciphers, group ciphers,